adobebc/web-apps-sdk/README.md

 bcapi.js
 ========

-Official JavaScript library for working with the Business Catalyst API
+This is a sample library for working with Business Catalyst API.